tarikguney/command-core/README.md

 1. Add routing mechanism, similar to Asp.NET Core MVC.
 Routing mechanism will help verbs to be routed to a desired class pattern for more complicated scenarios.
 2. Add a middleware, which is similar to Asp.NET Core MVC request/response middleware features, which allows the developers to inject logic between a command is routed to its handling verb (controller).
+3. Caching for faster type lookup.
+Currently, the entire assembly needs to be scanned for the types that match the verb.
+A caching mechanism can store away the detected types for faster retrival next time.
 ## Developed

 by Tarik Guney with .NET Core 3.x.